The importance of talent

 Passionate founders may start a business, but growing it requires the right team.
 Finding, developing, retaining and nurturing this is key.

-But there isn’t a ‘one-size-fits-all’ for talent: “What we’re trying to do is equip our management teams with the right experiences, skills and competencies to support them for success.
-Our Network and how we develop it is crucial to supporting this.”
+In addition, we are constantly connecting our businesses across the portfolio to share best practice, to lean on each other’s experiences and to support ongoing development.
+But there isn’t a ‘one-size-fits-all’ for talent.
+We aim to equip our management teams with the right experiences, skills and competencies to support them for success.
+Our network and how we develop it is crucial to supporting this future growth.

 Alcumus CEO, Alyn Franklin talks about people focus

 “Happy employees deliver a better customer service,” states Alyn, who identified people as the heart of the business when he became CEO in September 2017.
 “It was clear to me that the biggest opportunity was to galvanise our 550 staff behind a common goal.
 All the company’s know-how was in their heads, but they weren’t particularly engaged.”

 Turning that around wasn’t a small feat: he met with every employee, wherever they were based.
 “We had really open discussions about our hobbies, likes, dislikes, career aspirations and life at home, away from the workplace.
 I shared with them what I thought my priorities for the business should be and asked for their thoughts; it gave me a cross-section of input from across the business as well as an understanding of the language they used.”
 Their input informed a set of values utilising this language, and these drive the firm’s reward and recognition today.

 “As humans we are naturally tribal and we really struggle when we don’t have a sense of belonging, so I felt it was important to create a community within Alcumus.”